Dunnsk2204/InfinityProject/README.md

 # Infinity Tech Test

 Small script that runs a few basic tests against Auto Trader's website.
+The script is located in

+* sfhidifdibfdibf

 ## Requirements